 ARTE NO ES FACIL: 2008-2016, US/Cuba

-Co-created and curated by Marilyn Volkman & Dan Paz
+Co-curated by Marilyn Volkman & Dan Paz

 The project continued in 2013 with programming in Cuba addressing the capacity for artist-run projects to anticipate socio-political change.
-Then in 2015, partnered with Fábrica de Arte Cubano in Havana to host 3 exhibitions and a symposium entitled Art Present: Mapping Space that Could Return to Earth Again.
+Then in 2015, ANEF partnered with Fábrica de Arte Cubano in Havana to host 3 exhibitions and a symposium entitled Art Present: Mapping Space that Could Return to Earth Again.
 Artists from Cuba, the U.S., Canada, Spain, the Netherlands and Qatar presented their work for the Biennial.
 Participants were selected based on a commitment to reorganizing the structures of their own communities through art.

 ARTE NO ES FÁCIL concluded in 2016.
-Its final document will be a chronicle of art made in pivotal historic moments leading up to the temporary efforts toward the "normalization" of US-Cuban relations during US President Barrack Obama's second term in office.
+Its final document will be a chronicle of art made in pivotal historic moments leading up to the temporary efforts toward the "normalization" of US-Cuban relations during US President Barack Obama's second term in office.
 ANEF incorporates the voices of over 80 transnational cultural producers.